decaying splendour and lots of Ostalgie in the former Deutsche Demokratische Republik

 In the morning we'll have a quick tour around Leipzig and its socialist outskirts, before eventually heading to one of the most significant places of the whole GDR: Karl-Marx-Stadt, a nostalgic industrial town that homaged the philosophical father of modern communism with a giant statue dominating over the main square.

-After lunch we'll head back to East Berlin crossing some truly melancholic Ostalgie-landscapes along the way.
+After lunch, we'll head to Dresden crossing some truly melancholic Ostalgie-landscapes along the way.

 DAY 7 - Flight back home or transfer to further destinations

-For those wishing to take the train/bus to reach further destinations: we will arrange transport to the central train/bus station.
+For those wishing to take the train: we will arrange a free-of-charge transfer to Dresden central station.

 End of the tour.